Zika Virus: Important Questions Answered

 Zika is viral infection caused by the Zika virus.
 This virus is more commonly spread through the bite of an infected Aedes species mosquito.

 The first reported case of Zika in humans occurred in the 1960s in Nigeria.
 Outbreaks have previously been reported in tropical Africa, Southeast Asia, and the Pacific Islands.
-Researchers have suggested the Zika virus responsible for the current widespread outbreak stemmed from the Pacific Islands, possibly somewhere between May and December 2013, more than a year before it was first reported in Brazil.
+Researchers have suggested the Zika virus responsible for the 2016 widespread outbreak stemmed from the Pacific Islands, possibly somewhere between May and December 2013, more than a year before it was first reported in Brazil.

 How Is Zika Spread?